Monaco Grand Prix: Origins

 To attain full national status, Noghès proposed the creation of an automobile Grand Prix in the streets of Monte Carlo.
 He obtained the official sanction of Prince Louis II and the support of Monégasque Grand Prix driver Louis Chiron.
 Chiron thought Monaco's topography was well-suited to setting up a race track.

 The first race, held on 14 April 1929, was won by William Grover-Williams (using the pseudonym "Williams"), driving a works Bugatti Type 35B.
-It was an invitation-only event, but not all of those who were invited decided to attend.
+It was an invitation-only event, but not all of those who were invited decided to attend the race which matched very different types of cars, as in Formula Libre.
 The leading Maserati and Alfa Romeo drivers decided not to compete, but Bugatti was well represented.
-Mercedes sent their leading driver, Rudolf Caracciola.
+Mercedes at the time had no 2-litre Grand Prix car, but the big heavy 7-litre SSK sportscar, and sent their leading driver, Rudolf Caracciola, to deal with it.
 Starting fifteenth, Caracciola drove a fighting race, taking his SSK into the lead before wasting 4 1/2 minutes on refuelling and a tyre change to finish second.
 Another driver who competed using a pseudonym was "Georges Philippe", the Baron Philippe de Rothschild.
 Chiron was unable to compete, having a prior commitment to compete in the Indianapolis 500.

 Caracciola's SSK was refused permission to race the following year, but Chiron did compete (in the works Bugatti Type 35C), when he was beaten by privateer René Dreyfus and his Bugatti Type 35B, and finished second.
 Chiron took victory in the 1931 race driving a Bugatti.
 He remained the only native of Monaco to have won the event until 2024.